Caution: Be Sure You Have Designated Primary & Successor Beneficiaries

 Choosing a beneficiary of an asset on which this is possible is a very wise step in taking care of its passage quickly and inexpensively on your death.
 Making sure you have taken all the steps necessary in designating the beneficiaries is extremely important.

 Most married couples will designate their spouse as the beneficiary.
 Many times, the owner does not name an alternate beneficiary, and the spouse predeceases the owner of the asset.
 Then, the surviving spouse forgets to go in and make a change of beneficiaries.
+This will result in probate being required to pass the asset to the next in line to inherit.
 The wise thing to do at the outset is to name children or other alternate beneficiaries to receive the asset if your spouse does not survive you.

 If you are single and have no children, you likely will name your parents or siblings as beneficiaries.
 Once again, you need to provide in the beginning what happens to an interest left to a parent or sibling if they predecease you.